OfficeDev/teams-toolkit/templates/common/copilot-gpt-basic/README.md

-# Overview of the Basic Declarative Copilot template
+# Overview of the basic declarative copilot template

 ## Build a basic declarative copilot

-With the declative copilot, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
-For example, a grocery shopping Copilot GPT can be used to create a grocery list based on a meal plan that you send to the Copilot GPT.
+With the declarative copilot, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
+For example, a grocery shopping Copilot declarative copilot can be used to create a grocery list based on a meal plan that you send to Copilot.

 ## Get started with the template